Variant Chinese characters: Use in computing

 Unicode deals with variant characters in a complex manner, as a result of the process of Han unification.
-In Han unification, some variants that are nearly identical between Chinese-, Japanese-, Korean-speaking regions are encoded in the same code point, and can only be distinguished using different typefaces.
+In Han unification, some variants that are nearly identical between Chinese-, Japanese- and Korean-speaking regions are encoded in the same code point, and can only be distinguished using different typefaces.
 Other variants that are more divergent are encoded in different code points.
 On webpages, displaying the correct variants for the intended language is dependent on the typefaces installed on the computer, the configuration of the web browser and the language tags of web pages.
 Systems that are ready to display the correct variants are rare because many computer users do not have standard typefaces installed and the most popular web browsers are not configured to display the correct variants by default.
 The following are some examples of variant forms of Chinese characters with different code points and language tags.